Runaway (Dexter: New Blood): Plot

 Dexter (Michael C. Hall) is still stunned at finding the straight razor, telling Debra (Jennifer Carpenter) that he needs to help Harrison (Jack Alcott) in this difficult time.
 Meanwhile, Kurt (Clancy Brown) leads Chloe (Skyler Wright) to the bunker, telling her she can stay for as long as she wants.

 When Dexter questions Harrison about the razor, he claims he uses it for defense.
-Angry at his father's lack of trust on him, Harrison storms off.
+Angry at his father's lack of trust in him, Harrison storms off.
 Outside, Zach (Oscar Wahlberg) and his friends invite Harrison to a party, which he accepts.
-The partygoers were all part of Ethan's "kill list" and Harrison is the guest of honor.
-Harrison consumes ecstasy and oxycodone laced with fentanyl, and makes a minor slice on a girl's foot.
+The partygoers were all part of Ethan's "kill list," and Harrison is the guest of honor.
+Harrison consumes ecstasy and oxycodone laced with fentanyl and makes a minor slice on a girl's foot.
 He then shares with Audrey (Johnny Sequoyah) about his father, saying that he is lying about his name before passing out.
-Audrey is forced to call authorities and Sergeant Logan (Alano Miller) helps him regain consciousness and he is taken to the hospital.
+Audrey is forced to call authorities, and Sergeant Logan (Alano Miller) helps him regain consciousness, and he is taken to the hospital.
 Logan informs Dexter about the incident and that the drugs were sourced from a dealer named Miles (Dakota Lustick).
-After Harrison is released, Dexter tells him he will go to therapy and he will limit his time out of the house.
+After Harrison is released, Dexter tells him he will go to therapy and limit his time out of the house.

 Angela (Julia Jones) is informed that Matt has been staying at a luxury hotel in New York City after tracking his credit cards.
-She decides to go to New York to talk to him, as well as to attend a Missing Persons conference.
+She decides to go to New York to talk to him and attend a Missing Persons conference.
 She also allows Molly (Jamie Chung) to accompany her, as she needs material for her podcast.
-At the New York hotel, they are informed that Matt checked out of the hotel the day before their arrival.
-As they await security footage, they attend the conference, which is headlined by Angel Batista (David Zayas), who is now Captain of Homicide of the Miami Metro Police Department.
+At the New York hotel, they were informed that Matt had checked out the day before their arrival.
+As they await security footage, they attend the conference, headlined by Angel Batista (David Zayas), now Captain of Homicide of the Miami Metro Police Department.
 She talks with Angel after the conference, where he briefly talks about the Bay Harbor Butcher and Trinity Killer, mentioning Debra's name but stating she died, along with her brother, Dexter, although he does not say his name.
 He also mentions that her brother had a son named Harrison.